hybridgroup/cylon-sphero/examples/pebble/pebble.md

       { name: 'pebble', driver: 'pebble' }
     ],

-Then we create and set variable heading to 0:
+Then we create and set variable heading and speed to 0:

     heading: 0,
+    speed:  0,

 And now we can start defining our robot's work.